 Earning an honest living is one of the best ways to prevent re-offending.
-But strict occupational licensing requirements make it harder for ex-offenders to find work, thwarting their chances of successful reentry.
-Along with other “collateral consequences,” like losing the right to vote or the ability to receive government assistance, ex-offenders can be denied a license to work simply because of their criminal record.
+But strict occupational licensing requirements make it harder for people with criminal records to find work, thwarting their chances of successful reentry.
+Along with other “collateral consequences,” like losing the right to vote or the ability to receive government assistance, individuals can be denied a license to work simply because of their criminal record.

-This report finds that licensing restrictions vary dramatically, with multiple states lacking even the most basic protections for ex-offenders seeking a license to work:
+This report finds that licensing restrictions vary dramatically, with multiple states lacking even the most basic protections for people with criminal records seeking a license to work:

 Even within states, restrictions can be inconsistent: